qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

 - `name` - this is an arbitrary, but unique, short name for your application and should be filename and URL friendly - IE no spaces or special characters

+- `group` - this is either a string or an array of strings, and is used to group applications together; by using the `--app-group` command line arg when compiling, you can choose to only compile those application which have a given group name

 - `title` - (**optional**) this is the human readable, customer facing description used to set the `<title>` tag of the application web page, i.e. in the application's index.html